-Unfortunately, it can take a long time (several months) to properly dry out a damp wall.
+Unfortunately, it can take a long time (several months) to properly dry out a damp wall (ours took around 6 months!).
 Until it is completely dry you won’t be able to repaint it.
 In the worst cases, you may need to replaster the wall.

 If you have any doubt as to whether there is still damp in the wall, or you want to make absolutely sure the wall is protected if any damp re-appears, you’ll need to seal it before repainting or repapering.

 Typical Cost = £13-18 per litre